Matthias Nicoll Jr.: New York City Department of Health

+Later career

+In 1930, shortly after Governor Franklin D. Roosevelt reappointed him Health Commissioner, he resigned to become head of the new Westchester County Health Department.
+In the new position, he focused heavily on safeguarding the milk supply and eliminating pollution in the Long Island Sound and the Hudson River.
+Under him, the Westchester County Health Department was praised by federal and state officials as a model.
+He retired from the office in 1938, when he reached the mandatory retirement age.

+Personal life

 Nicoll was a member of the University Club of New York.
 In 1899, he married Alice Maud Wing.
 Their children were Alice Mary, Lillian, and Nancy Fay.

+Death

 Nicoll died at his home in Rye from a heart attack on May 13, 1941.
 He was buried in Woodlawn Cemetery in the Bronx.